 Hiking Reduces Symptoms of Anxiety and Depression

-Taking a stroll through the city simply cannot compare to the positive impact of spending time in the wilderness or among more natural surroundings.
+Taking a stroll through the city cannot compare to the positive impact of spending time in the wilderness or among more natural surroundings.

 But is hiking good for anxiety?
 Well, most people find that time spent in nature can make you feel happier, increase mindfulness, and reduce symptoms of anxiety and depression.